An independent daemon acting as rate-limiter between Max and Eva. Deployed locally on each instance.

 • Maximum 50 messages per direction before requiring human intervention

-• STOP/GO controls via Telegram for both operators
+• STOP/GO controls via messaging for both operators

 • 5-minute timeout without human activity triggers automatic pause

-• All messages logged in governor.db (SQLite) for analytics
+• All messages logged in a local database for analytics

 Communication Flow